TannerRogalsky/love.js/readme.md

 ###Release it
 1. If everything looks good, nagivate to the `release` folder.
 Package and test your game for release.
-2. The `release` folder can now be copied to a webserver.
+2. The `release-compatibility` folder can now be copied to a webserver.
 A simple static webserver should suffice.

+####Release Types
+`release-compatibility` is recommended if the performance it yields is adequate.
+The difference between `compatibility` and `performance` is that `performance` is compiled with exception catching disabled and memory growth disabled.
+This means that you will not be able to rely on catching exceptions from C++ in your code and you may need to set `TOTAL_MEMORY` on the `Module` object to indicate how much memory your game will require.

 ##Issues
 Some things, like threads, don't have browser support yet.
 Please check the project issues for known problems.